vdelachaux/bag4D/README.md

 | &=        |store a bitwise AND between the stored value and the passed value            |
 | \|=       |store a bitwise OR (inclusive) between the stored value and the passed value |

-[^ignored]: For increment et decrement, the second parameter is ignored
+[^1]: For increment et decrement, the second parameter is ignored

 _Examples_: